-Ka-band satellites are at the core of our technology platform.
-We have access to a number of Ka-band satellites in service globally.
-We own three satellites in service over North America: our second-generation ViaSat-2 satellite (launched in 2017), our first-generation ViaSat-1 satellite (launched in 2011) and the WildBlue-1 satellite (launched in 2007), have lifetime leases of Ka-band capacity on two satellites, and jointly own the KA-SAT satellite over Europe, Middle East and Africa (EMEA).
-We also have access to additional Ka-band capacity on partner satellites around the globe (including Australia, EMEA and Brazil) through various arrangements with third parties.
+Our proprietary Ka-band satellites are at the core of our technology platform, and we also have access to a number of Ka-band and Ku-band satellites in service globally.
+We own three Ka-band satellites in service over North America: our second-generation ViaSat-2 satellite (launched in 2017), our first-generation ViaSat-1 satellite (launched in 2011) and the WildBlue-1 satellite (launched in 2007), and, after acquiring the remaining interest in Euro Infrastructure Co. subsequent to the fiscal year end, we also own the KA-SAT satellite over Europe, Middle East and Africa (EMEA).
+In addition, we have lifetime leases of Ka-band capacity on two satellites-one over North America and a second one over EMEA.
 We also have a global constellation of three third-generation ViaSat-3 class satellites under construction.
 We expect our ViaSat-3 constellation, once in service, to provide approximately eight times the capacity of our own satellite fleet in-service today, and to enable us to deliver affordable connectivity across most of the world.
+As of March 31, 2021, we provided fixed broadband services to approximately 590,000 U.S. subscribers, as well as broadband connectivity (through fixed broadband services or Community Internet hotspots) to tens of thousands of international sites.